havefish/bunnymq/README.md

 * Automatic handling of message redeliveries because of failure to send acknowledgement at the end of processing.
 This is a frequent scenario for long running consumer tasks.
 If you have encountered this problem, do read the [details](#redelivery-issues).
 * Easy parallelization by starting multiple workers to [share the load](#multiple-consumers).
 No two consumers will ever get the same message.

+It is very important that the code be readable.
+Pull requests that are aimed at making the code cleaner and more understandable are most welcome.

 ## Usage

 Wheather you want a producer or a consumer, you create the following object